opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Editing HTML Xsheet Appearance
 ''''''''''''''''''''''''''''''
-The HTML xsheet appearance can be defined by editing thexsheet.css file available in the folder ``OpenToonz_stuff\profiles\layouts\settings`` .
+The HTML Xsheet appearance can be defined by editing thexsheet.css file available in the folder ``OpenToonz_stuff\profiles\layouts\settings`` .

-The ``xsheet.css``  is a Cascading Style Sheet file that is used to define the colors, layout, and other aspects of the HTML xsheet file.
+The ``xsheet.css``  is a Cascading Style Sheet file that is used to define the colors, layout, and other aspects of the HTML Xsheet file.
 It can be edited with any text editor software, e.g. Notepad or TextEdit.

 Editing the CSS file requires some skill in the CSS language, but some changes like table ruling thickness, or cell colors, can be easily done by expressing the thickness in pixels and colors as an RGB triplet in hexadecimal format.

 Elements defined in the CSS are the following:

-- ``header``  refers to the table used as header in the HTML xsheet file.
+- ``header``  refers to the table used as header in the HTML Xsheet file.

-- ``table``  refers to the table used for displaying the xsheet sections.
+- ``table``  refers to the table used for displaying the Xsheet sections.

 - ``TH``  refers to the header cells of the tables.

-- ``first_numeric``  refers to the first numerical column of the xsheet tables.
+- ``first_numeric``  refers to the first numerical column of the Xsheet tables.

 - ``fxcell``  refers to the table cells belonging to special FX columns.

-- ``subxsheetcell``  refers to the table cells belonging to sub-xsheet columns.
+- ``subxsheetcell``  refers to the table cells belonging to Sub-Xsheet columns.

 - ``TD``  refers to the generic table cells.